Adds transfer function measurement, enabling cross-spectral analysis of arbitrary, broadband signals

 With release 5.0, Audio Precision is adopting a software licensing model that better reflects the added value of new capabilities, such as the transfer function measurement, and the organization’s continued investment in developing new APx software features.
 As part of this change, AP will move to establish an annual cadence of major releases with new features and measurement capabilities.

 Beginning December 18, new APx analyzers, whether B Series or Legacy, will ship with version 5.0 software and one year of software maintenance, effectively licensing that instrument for APx version 6.0 when it is released, as well as any minor releases that occur between versions 5.0 and 6.0.
-Customers who purchased an APx analyzer in 2018 are entitled to a complimentary license for version 5.0 and should contact their AP sales representative.
-Options for extended software maintenance are also available.

 “Adjusting our approach to appropriately recognize the value of our software alongside our hardware is overdue,” said Mike Flaherty, Audio Precision Chief Executive Officer.
 “Establishing our new software licensing model does just that, while it also establishes a consistent release cadence as we continue to enhance the capabilities of the APx platform.
 All while providing market-leading, and complimentary, technical support to our customers, regardless of instrument generation.”